-Armenian cuisine is an attraction of the country.
+Armenian cuisine is one of the main attractions of the country.
 Being one of the oldest in the world, nowadays it preserves the age-old traditions of the Armenians and is considered one of the most distinctive culinary traditions of the world.
 Armenian cuisine is consists of greens, cheeses, vegetables, meat and Armenian bread (lavash).

 For centuries Armenians eat fermented matsun and diluted with cold water option – Tan, all kinds of pickled vegetables and herbs, cheese - Chechil and soft cheese - Zhazhik with herbs and green garlic paste, salads with legumes, vegetables of all kinds and meat products.